-The University of Salford’s School of Arts and Media is to host an interdisciplinary conference on the life and legacy of Prince.
+The University of Salford’s School of Arts and Media is to host an academic conference on the life and legacy of Prince.

 Dr Kirsty Fairclough, Senior Lecturer in Media and Performance and the organiser of the conference said: “I’ve been a huge fan of Prince for a long time, so I didn’t need much persuasion to hold the conference.